Skip to main content

 The TL;DR: what matters, fast.

-GDPval is a new OpenAI benchmark evaluating AI models against human professionals in 44 occupations across 9 industries.
+GDPval tests AI models against human professionals across 44 real-world occupations

-A new benchmark suggests we’re inching toward AI doing parts of real jobs — but the full picture is still far from clear.
+A new benchmark suggests we're inching toward AI doing parts of real jobs, but the full picture is still far from clear.

-Could GPT‑5 already be doing the work of a software engineer, lawyer or nurse at least part of it?
+Could GPT-5 already be doing the work of a software engineer, lawyer, or nurse, at least part of it?
 That is the provocative claim behind GDPval, a new evaluation by OpenAI that pits its models against human professionals across 44 occupations.
 The early results are striking, but they require nuance.
-This is not about AI replacing humans just yet it’s about measuring whether AI can already assist at a professional level.
+This is not about AI replacing humans just yet: it's about measuring whether AI can already assist at a professional level.

-What Is GDPval — and Why It Matters
+What Is GDPval and Why It Matters

-Its ambition: to shift evaluation of AI from isolated puzzles to work‑relevant performance.
+Its ambition: to shift evaluation of AI from isolated puzzles to work-relevant performance.
 If a model can already pass parts of what professionals do, it changes how businesses adopt and trust AI.
+This connects directly to our analysis of what every worker needs to answer about their non-machine premium.

 What the Results Show (and Don't)